AmirQaribi/AmirQaribi/README.md

-# Amir Qaribi – From Code to Continuum 🚀

 ## 🎬 Episode I – Origins: A Spark in the Code 🏗️

 In **2017**, I typed my first line of **C# in .NET Core**, unaware that a single line could ignite a lifelong journey.